bneil/bneil.github.io/content/review/books/abaddons_gate.md

 I'm burning through these books and this one was no different.

 Maybe it's the instant draw.

 To characters whose only hope
 of kindling a romantic hookup is belting themselves into a junker spaceship and hurling themselves through a gate built from the reconstituted remains of Venus.

 But damn.

 The flair seems so human, I could see it being real.

-Abaddons Gate centers around the aforementioned ring.
+Abaddon's Gate centers around the aforementioned ring.
 It's existence bringing the whole of humanity towards it.
 Sure.
 What could possibly go wrong.

 Within minutes of starting this book, I was hooked, again.
 I really can't recommend it enough.